woodentoken/advanced_aircraft_design/README.md

 The course focuses on the principles and practices of designing advanced aircraft, covering topics such as aerodynamics, structures, propulsion, and systems integration.

 The course is taught by Dr. Christina Harvey.

+# Propulsion Subsystem

+This branch is focused on the propulsion subsystem of the project.
+Designing, optimizing, and analyzing all the components through the use of tools such as Aviary and OpenMDAO

 # Dependencies